jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 3 SIMD, Compiler Flags and Architecture.md

 ​	The `-ffast-math` had some, though limited effect, but how did it perform alongside with `-O3` and `-march=native`?

 - AoS / Naive / OpenMP / SIMD / -O3 -ffast-math -march=native : $\sim 4.5\ \mbox{s}$
-- AoS /  FNS  / OpenMP / SIMD / -O3 -ffast-math -march=native : $\sim 0.25\ \mbox{s}$
+- AoS /  CLL  / OpenMP / SIMD / -O3 -ffast-math -march=native : $\sim 0.25\ \mbox{s}$
 - SoA / Naive / OpenMP / SIMD / -O3 -ffast-math -march=native : $\sim 0.75\ \mbox{s}$
-- SoA /  FNS  / OpenMP / SIMD / -O3 -ffast-math -march=native : $\sim 0.17\ \mbox{s}$
+- SoA /  CLL  / OpenMP / SIMD / -O3 -ffast-math -march=native : $\sim 0.17\ \mbox{s}$

 ​	These are some promising, if not puzzling, results.
 We actually observed a **regression** of performance with the AoS layout, which is unexpected to say the least since we do not expect to have **worse** performance by **enabling** further optimizations on the compiler.
-On the other hand, the SoA layout presented quite the **performance improvement** with the AVX2 SIMD enabling, with the Naive and FNS versions presenting a $2.6 \times$ and $1.3\times$ respectively.
+On the other hand, the SoA layout presented quite the **performance improvement** with the AVX2 SIMD enabling, with the Naive and CLL versions presenting a $2.6 \times$ and $1.3\times$ respectively.

 ​	The over $2\times$ performance improvement for the SoA indicates that there is something bigger at play than simply the widening of the SIMD instruction, from $2$ to $4$ pipes.
 Part of the improvement is related to the `-O3` optimization flag, part of it has to do with the `-march=native`, which allows for the compiler to use SIMD instructions capable of coping with the `if(q<1)` branching that are available in AVX2 but not in SSE, and lastly it has somewhat to do with better cache utilization.

 ​	The main lesson from this section is: **Know your hardware, know your compiler, understand flags and use them correctly, not all flags are important, but the ones that are, are *really* important**.

-### Naïve on Steroids: Loop Tiling and Cache Utilization
+## Naïve on Steroids: Loop Tiling and Cache Utilization

-​	As of this moment, the naive implementation if both parallelized with openMP threads and vectorized with SIMD, which would indicate that is has reached the limit of what was available to it.
+​	As of this moment, the naive implementation is both parallelized with openMP threads and vectorized with SIMD, which would suggests that is has reached the limit of what was available to it.
 The number of calculations hasn't changed, therefore it is still $\mathcal{O}(N^2)$, so we should expect a $100\times$ increase in the time for each $10\times$ increase in the size of the particle array.
 If we run for $10^5$ particles we take around $\sim 0.77\ \mbox{s}$, but running for $10^6$ takes over $220\ \mbox{s}$!
 It was expected to take closer to $80 \mbox{s}$ to run this example, so why the dramatic decrease in performance?

 ​	As explained before, there is a big gap in memory performance and CPU performance.
 Under normal circumstances it is not possible for the main memory to feed enough data to the CPU to keep all hardware busy.
 The solution found to bridge this gap was to introduce a variety of intermediary memories **in between** the storage the CPU uses to perform calculations, called the **register**, and the **main system memory**.
 These memories are called caches, and are numbered according to how far away they are from the actual processing units, ALU and FPU, and therefore how large and slower they are.
 Level 1 cache (L1) is the fastest in-chip memory, and L3 is usually the slowest.
 They have varying sizes and speed, but they are always **smaller and faster** than main memory.
 Most of the time they are automatically managed by the CPU itself, but in some processors [they can be programmable](https://en.wikipedia.org/wiki/Scratchpad_memory), requiring you to program.
 The most widely know example is Nvidia Cuda's Shared Memory, which corresponds to a programmable L1 cache.